ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 A simplified OAuth 2.0 workflow:
-* The client is redirected to an authorize URL for the specified provider (Google, Facebook, Twitter, Github...). specifying the `clientId` and a valid redirection url.
+* The client is redirected to an authorize URL for the specified provider (Google, Facebook, Twitter, Github...). specifying the `clientId` and a valid redirection URL.
 * Once the login is correct, the provider generates an auth token using a `clientSecret` associated with that `clientId`.
 * Then the client is redirected to a valid, previously agreed upon, application URL with an auth token that is signed with the `clientSecret`.
 * Ktor's OAuth feature verifies the token and generates a Principal `OAuthAccessTokenResponse`.